 Q: I'm looking at the picture, it looks like a regular keyboard.
 What's the big deal?

 It's only about 3mm, but that is a big difference when you are trying to be able to sightread, rather than watching your hands.

-And the black keys are a little longer, that's all.
+And the black keys are a little less angled, that's all.